syncfusion-content/blazor-docs/blazor/image-editor/annotation.md

 ### Add Additional font family

 The [`FontFamily`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.ImageEditorFontFamily.html) property in the Blazor Image Editor control provides the flexibility to incorporate supplementary font families, expanding your options for text styling and ensuring a broader range of fonts can be utilized within your design or content.
-The font value will be determined by the 'id' property.

 By leveraging the [`FontFamily`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.ImageEditorFontFamily.html) property in an image editor, you can elevate the scope of customization for text annotations, enriching the user experience within the Blazor Image Editor control.
 This enhancement offers a more personalized and dynamic interaction, empowering users to tailor their text styles for a truly engaging editing experience.